‘FURY FROM THE DEEP’

 That final scene does get reused as a reprise for ‘The Wheel In Space’.
 Comparing the two versions of the scene in ‘Fury From The Deep’ and ‘The Wheel of Space’, Jamie is more subdued and quiet in ‘Fury’ compared to ‘Wheel’.
 I thought I’d mention this from hearing the two versions of this scene. 😐

 On Disc 3 of the 3-disc Blu-ray set, there’s the black-and-white telesnap version of the story with the TV soundtrack and optional linking narration by Frazer Hines.
-There’s ‘The Cruel Sea – Surviving Fury From The Deep’ making-of documentary; a photo gallery of the story, ‘The Slide’ seven-part radio serial which was later developed into ‘Fury From The Deep’, a visual effects featurette with Peter Day and an archival interview with Victor Pemberton.
+There’s ‘The Cruel Sea – Surviving Fury From The Deep’ making-of documentary featuring behind-the-scenes cast and crew interviews; a photo gallery of the story, ‘The Slide’ seven-part radio serial which was later developed into ‘Fury From The Deep’, a visual effects featurette with Peter Day and an archival interview with Victor Pemberton.
 There are also scripts and ‘Radio Times Listings’ for ‘Fury From The Deep’ which can be accessed via a computer.

 Incidentally, from listening to the ‘Fury From The Deep’ audio CD, there is a trailer for ‘The Wheel in Space’ at the end.
 I also heard a continuity announcement at the beginning of ‘Episode 6’ of ‘Fury From The Deep’.
 Strange I didn’t hear a continuity announcement for ‘Episode 6’ on the Blu-ray. 😀